RiyankaPal/SQL/Hackerrank_SQL_Solution/24-NewCompanies.md

 - Company: The company_code is the code of the company and founder is the founder of the company. <br>
 ![](./Images/Company.PNG)<br>
--Lead_Manager: The lead_manager_code is the code of the lead manager, and the company_code is the code of the working company.<br>
+- Lead_Manager: The lead_manager_code is the code of the lead manager, and the company_code is the code of the working company.<br>
 ![](./Images/LeadManager.PNG)<br>
 - Senior_Manager: The senior_manager_code is the code of the senior manager, the lead_manager_code is the code of its lead manager, and the company_code is the code of the working company.<br>
 ![](./Images/SeniorManager.PNG)<br>